 Surface Maintenance Program

 There are 269 miles of roads in Multnomah County.
-The surfaces of these roads are maintained through chip seals, contract overlays and street sweeping.
+The surfaces of these roads are maintained through contract overlays and street sweeping.

-For roads with higher traffic, the county hires contractors to do overlays.
+For roads with high traffic, the county hires contractors to do overlays.
 Private companies have the equipment for this paving work and can do it more efficiently.

 The county’s curb and gutter roads are swept once or twice a month depending on the season.
 In September, October and November, when there are a lot of leaves on the road, they are swept twice.

 Aside from surface treatments, maintenance teams manage drainage programs that keep catch basins, culverts and ditches clean.

 Catch basins are curbside drains that collect surface runoff.
 The County drainage system contains over 1000 catch basins and they can easily fill with leaves, garbage, and silt.
 They are cleaned one or two times a year, depending on their need.

 Culverts are structures that transport storm and streamwater beneath roads.
 The county maintains over 1500 culverts and as they deteriorate over time.
 They are inspected and repaired based on condition.

 Ditches are cleaned in response to public and staff reports.
 Please use this form to report a drainage issue.

 Our goal is to keep our roads open at all times.
 Road crews are on call 24/7 to respond to emergencies, from downed trees to traffic accidents to slides and washouts.
 Our emergency response follows best practices to ensure safety for the public and ourselves, and to protect our rivers and streams.